The NTNU University Museum is one of six university museums in Norway and is a part of the Norwegian University of Science and Technology, NTNU.

 The Museum is located at Kalvskinnet in the centre of Trondheim, along with its exhibitions, collections, administration and three of its sections.
 The Archaeometry Section is located at the Gløshaugen campus of NTNU.

-Ringve Botanical Gardens can be found at Lade, on the outskirts of Trondheim, and the Kongsvoll Alpine Garden is found in Kongsvoll, in Dovrefjell National Park.
+Ringve Botanical Garden can be found at Lade, on the outskirts of Trondheim, and the Kongsvoll Alpine Garden is found in Kongsvoll, in Dovrefjell National Park.